mclevey/CV/cv_mclevey.md

 \ind David Tindall, **John McLevey**, *Yasmin Koop-Monteiro*, and *Alexander Graham*.
 "Big data, computational social science, and other recent innovations in social network analysis."
 Revise and Resubmit from *Canadian Review of Sociology*.

 ## Under Initial Review

-\ind HM Collins, R Evans, M Innes, W Mason-Wilkes, E Kennedy, and J McLevey (Collins as lead author with others listed alphabetically). *The Face to Face Principle and the Internet: Science, Trust, Truth and Democracy*.
-Complete book manuscript under review at Cardiff University Press.

 \ind Allyson Stokes, Janice Aurini, Jessica Riztk, Rob Gorbet, and **John McLevey**.
 "Using Robotics to Support the Acquisition of 21st Century Competencies: Promising (and Practical) Directions." *Under Review*.